-The ineffective portion of the cash flow hedges during 2016, which includes interest rate contracts and foreign exchange contracts, and the anticipated net gains (losses) reclassified out of accumulated other comprehensive income within the next twelve months is \$1.
-The maximum time frame for which variable cash flows are hedged is 29 years.
+There was no ineffective portion of cash flow hedges during 2017.
+The maximum time frame for which variable cash flows are hedged is 50 years.

 Other Derivative Contracts

 Equity index swaps, futures and options are used to hedge certain product liabilities.
 Equity index swaps are also used as substitutes for cash instruments and are used to periodically hedge the market risk associated with certain fee income.
 Equity put options are used to manage potential credit risk impact of significant declines in certain equity markets.